 In the example shown, the downsampled regions are consecutive and marked by seven black rectangles just under the coverage track.

-When an alignment track is loaded, two tracks are displayed: (1) a coverage track and (2) the alignment track.
-Display of the default splice junctions track requires enabling the setting in the Alignment Preferences panel.
 This section gives an overview of the alignment track.
 For options available from the alignment track menu, including grouping, sorting and coloring options, see the alignments section of the pop-up menu page.

 IGV uses color and other visual markers to highlight potential genetic alterations in reads against a reference sequence.
 Genetic alternations include single nucleotide variations, structural variations, and aneuploidy.
 Structural variations include insertions, deletions, inversions, tandem duplications, translocations, and other more complex rearrangements.
 Interpretation of some of these variations are discussed briefy in this section and the next.
 Interpreting Color by Insert Size and Interpreting Color by Pair Orientation give more detailed explaination of read colors.